 - arriving late to their own booths

-- having poor follow up processes.
+- having poor follow-up processes.

 Why is it important to select the right booth staff?

-We’ve all been in a situation where we’ve met someone for the first time, and something that they said or did left a bitter taste in our mouth.
+We’ve all been in a situation where we’ve met someone for the first time, and something that they said or did leave a bitter taste in our mouth.
 No amount of mouthwash can seem to get rid of it, right?

 This can be the same with your booth staff.
 They are responsible for first impressions – so how does this reflect on your brand?